IBM/python-ubi-openshift/README.md

 1. An exchange rate for ZAR is retrieved and stored.
 The value of 600.66 South African Rands (ZAR) is converted to US Dollars(USD).
 1. Flask then sends a response to the calling consumer with the dollar amount (in this case, $40.59 ).

 ## Included components

-* [IBM Cloud RedHat Openshift version 4](https://www.ibm.com/cloud/openshift): Red Hat® OpenShift® on IBM Cloud™ is a fully managed OpenShift service that leverages the enterprise scale and security of IBM Cloud.
+* [IBM Cloud RedHat Openshift version 4](https://www.ibm.com/cloud/openshift): Red Hat® OpenShift® on IBM Cloud™ is a fully managed OpenShift service that leverages the enterprise scale and security of the IBM Cloud.
 * [Swagger](https://swagger.io/): A framework of API developer tools for the OpenAPI Specification that enables development across the entire API lifecycle.